 The University of Akron maintains high academic standards and is accredited by the North Central Association of Colleges and the Ohio College Association.
-It is a member of the American Council on Education, the Association of American Colleges, the Association of Urban Universities, and the American Association of Colleges for Teacher Education.
-It is included in the approved list of the Association of American Universities for admission of graduates to graduate and professional schools, and is approved for pre-medical work by the American Medical Association.
-The Committee on Professional Training of the American Chemical Society has approved the work of the University of Akron in the field of chemistry for the professional training of chemists.
-Curricula in Electrical Engineering and Mechanical Engineering (including Aeronautical and Industrial options) are accredited by the Engineers' Council for Professional Development.
+It is a member of the American Council on Education, the Association of American Colleges, the Association of Urban Universities, the American Association of Colleges for Teacher Education and the American Society for Engineering Education.
+It is included in the approved list of the Association of American Universities for admission of graduates to graduate and professional schools, and is approved for premedical work by the American Medical Association.
+The Committee on Professional Training of the American Chemical Society has approved the work of The University of Akron in the field of chemistry for the professional training of chemists.
+Curricula in Electrical Engineering and Mechanical Engineering (including an Industrial option) are accredited by the Engineers' Council for Professional Development.
 Women graduates of the University with approved degrees (requiring at least two years or a minimum of 60 credit hours of non-professional, non-technical work which would be credited toward an A.B. degree) are eligible to membership in the American Association of University Women.